aryzing/practice-websockets/src/ch04/client/README.md

 # Stocks Client

-Inspired by client code of chatper 4, and using React.
+Inspired by client code of O'Reilly's book Websocket, chatper 4, and using React.

 To run,